nmshd/connector/README_dev.md

 Set the following environment variables:

-- NMSHD_TEST_BASEURL (the backbone baseUrl to test against)
+- NMSHD_TEST_BASEURL (the Backbone baseUrl to test against)
-- NMSHD_TEST_CLIENTID (the backbone clientId for the configured baseUrl)
+- NMSHD_TEST_CLIENTID (the Backbone clientId for the configured baseUrl)
-- NMSHD_TEST_CLIENTSECRET (the backbone clientSecret for the configured baseUrl)
+- NMSHD_TEST_CLIENTSECRET (the Backbone clientSecret for the configured baseUrl)

 > We recommend to persist these variables for example in your `.bashrc` / `.zshrc` or in the Windows environment variables.

 ### Local Backbone

-To start a local backbone, execute the following command:
+To start a local Backbone, execute the following command:

 ```shell
 npm run start:backbone